hillu/build-crossby/README.md

 This is an attempt at creating an _GNU Make_-based environment for reliably building libraries and executables from the same source code for multiple platforms.
 Building everything from source should be as easy as running a single `make` command.
+New source packages can be defined using a handful of definitions; everything beyond that is generated from templates.

 Currently supported target platforms are i386, x86_64 for Linux-based and MS Windows-based systems.
 Currently supported build systems are